The Guided Mission

 Coach your team through a FIRST LEGO League mission and prepare for the challenges that lie ahead!

-- To complete this lesson, your pupils will build a Driving Base with special attachments.
+- To complete this lesson, your pupils could use the Advanced Driving Base model along with the Dozer Blade and Lift Arm attachments.

 2. Engage (10 Min.)

 - Use the ideas in the Ignite a Discussion section below to engage your pupils in a discussion relating to this lesson.

 - Use the video to explain the lesson.

 - Ask them to set up the Boccia Share model on the game field.